-Directors' report i-v Statement of directors' responsibilities vi Corporate governance report vii-xxi Report of the audit committee xxii Independent auditor's report xxiii Consolidated and separate interim statement of financial position 1 Consolidated and separate interim statement of profit or loss and other comprehensive income 2 Consolidated and separate interim statement of changes in equity 4 -5 Consolidated and separate interim statement of cash flows 6 Notes to the consolidated and separate interim financial statements 7-99 Risk and capital management 100-124 Other national disclosure: Statement of value added 125 Other national disclosure: Financial summary 126 a.
-Legal form
+Table of contents Page Directors' report i-v Statement of directors' responsibilities vi Corporate governance report vii-xxi Report of the audit committee xxii Report of the external consultants on board effectiveness and evaluation xxiii Independent auditor's report xxiv Consolidated and separate statement of financial position 1 Consolidated and separate statements of profit or loss and other comprehensive income 2 Consolidated and separate statement of changes in equity 4 -5 Consolidated and separate statement of cash flows 6 Notes to the consolidated and separate financial statements 7-103 Risk and capital management 103-128 Other national disclosure: Statement of value added 129 Other national disclosure: Financial summary 130 a.
+Legal form b.
+Principal activity and business review